techToy-Studio/symphoni-composer/docs/visual/3-editing-clip.md

 ### Delete a keyframe
-You can delete a keyframe in the timeline just like manipulating a visual clip, or you can click the diamond when it's blue (there's a keyframe at this time) to delete that keyframe.
+You can delete a keyframe in the timeline just like deleting a visual clip, or you can click the diamond when it's blue to delete that keyframe (the keyframe becomes blue when the cursor timestamp is aligned).